Referrals and HIV Testing Information

 HIV testing is the gateway to HIV care - and early detection has never been more critical.

-by 70 percent, and has improved the quality of life for people living with HIV/AIDS.
+and has improved the quality of life for people living with HIV/AIDS.

 Additionally, since the 1980s, the demographics of the HIV/AIDS epidemic in the United States have changed, shifting into previously "low risk" populations.
 Therefore, so-called "risk-based" testing has become a less effective way of identifying HIV positive people.